pc2/woolcano-ise/README.txt

 =========================

 In the top of the repo (woolcano-ise/) type the following:
-( mkdir build && cd build && cmake ../ise && make -j2)
+( mkdir build && cd build && cmake ../ise && make -j2 test_ise)

-This will build up the code under seperate dir (build/) than sources (ise/).
+This will build up the code under seperate dir (build/), next it will compile the ISE pass, than it will compile and profile the benchmarking applications, finally it will run the ISE pass on top of each application.

 Doxygen documentation
 =========================